The Analysis of Women’s Representation in Indian Television Advertisements

 Authors

-• Dr. Suheba Khan Khan ICSSR Post-Doctoral Fellow, Advanced Centre for Women’s Studies, Aligarh Muslim University, Aligarh (202002) India
+• Dr. Suheba Khan ICSSR Post-Doctoral Fellow, Advanced Centre for Women’s Studies, Aligarh Muslim University, Aligarh (202002) India

 DOI: